utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-summer.md

 For Summer 2020, this is all due Friday, Aug.
 14th at 11:59 p.m. except for the editing report due the day before.

-- **Story**: You'll produce an 600-word news story with at least three human sources including the two recorded sources listed below.
-(This means you'll have to find at least one source on your own.)
-You can include additional student sources in your reporting, but not from our class and they don't count toward the three sources.
-Properly credited published reports or studies are allowed as source material in your story, but they do not count toward your human source quota.
+- **Story**: You'll produce an 600-word news story using the data and interviews provided.
+You can include additional sources you contact if you wish, but you also need to use the two sources provided.
+Properly credited published reports or studies are allowed as source material in your story, but the bulk of the story should be built around the provided sources.
 This should be a news story, not a personalized blog post.
 Use Google Docs and share with me as an editor.
 (300 points)
 - **Headline**: A good, news-oriented headline for your story**: (25 points)
 - **Analysis**: You'll turn in any analysis work you've done (Workbench and any other charting tools), regardless if it is used in the story.
 I want all your work.
 (200 points)
 - **Chart** You'll produce at least one publishable chart to go with your story using the tool of your choice.
 This chart needs to have a proper headline, description, legend, annotations and such so that the chart **can be understood outside the context of the story**.
 Include a screenshot and/or link in your story.
 I suggest using Datawrapper for this, but you could also use Flourish or Tableau if you know how (or learn).
 (100 points)